-Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change $\!\!\!^4$

-Radioactive decay lifetimes and isotopic content in rocks provide a way of dating rock formations and thereby fixing the scale of geological time.
-Continental rocks, which can be older than 4 billion years, are generally much older than rocks on the ocean floor, which are less than 200 million years old.
-Tectonic processes continually generate new ocean seafloor at ridges and destroy old seafloor at trenches.
-Although active geological processes, such as plate tectonics (link to ESS2.B) and erosion, have destroyed or altered most of the very early rock record on Earth, other objects in the solar system, such as lunar rocks, asteroids, and meteorites, have changed little over billions of years.
-Studying these objects can provide information about Earth's formation and early history.
+Earth and Space - E1: The composition of the Earth and its atmosphere and the natural and human processes occurring within them shape the Earth's surface and its climate.
+Earth's Systems Essential standards are standards that will be assessed on the state exam and are intended for ALL students to have learned by the end of 3 credits of high school science courses.
+Essential HS.E1U1.13 Crosscutting Concepts & Background Information for Educators Evaluate explanations and theories about the role of energy and Crosscutting Concepts: matter in geologic changes over time.
+Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and Earth and space Plus (+) Standards HS+E are supporting System Models; Energy and Matter; Structure and Function; Stability and standards designed to be used with the essential standards for Change students taking a high school earth and space (E) course.
+Plus HS+E.E1U1.6 Background Information: Obtain, evaluate, and communicate information of the Radioactive decay of unstable isotopes continually generates new energy within Earth's crust and mantle, providing the primary source of the heat that drives mantle theory of plate tectonics to explain the differences in age, convention.
+Plate tectonics can be viewed as the surface expression of mantle structure, and composition of Earth's crust. convection. (p.
+183) Plate tectonics is the unifying theory that explains the past and current movements of the rocks at Earth's surface and provides a coherent account of Plus HS+E.E1U1.7 its geological history. (p.
+182) Tectonic processes continually generate new ocean Engage in argument from evidence of ancient Earth materials, meteorites, and other planetary surfaces to seafloor at ridges and destroy old seafloor at trenches.
+Although active geological explain Earth's formation and early history. processes, such as plate tectonics (link to ESS2.B) and erosion , have destroyed or altered most of the very early rock record on Earth, other objects in the solar system, Plus HS+E.E1U1.8 such as lunar rocks, asteroids, and meteorites, have changed little over billions of years.
+Develop and use models to illustrate how Earth's Studying these objects can provide information about Earth's formation and early history.
 4 (pp. 178-179) Beneath the Earth's solid crust is a hot layer called the mantle.
-The mantle is solid when under pressure but melts (and is called magma) when the pressure is reduced.
-In some places there are cracks (or thin regions) in the crust which can allow magma to come to the surface, for example in volcanic eruptions.
+The internal and surface processes operate over time to form, mantle is solid when under pressure but melts (and is called magma ) when the pressure modify, and recycle continental and ocean floor features. is reduced.
+In some places there are cracks (or thin regions) in the crust which can allow ······································ magma to come to the surface, for example in volcanic eruptions .
 The Earth's crust consists of a number of solid plates which move relative to each other, carried along by movements of the mantle.
 Where plates collide, mountain ranges are formed and there is a fault line along the plate boundary where earthquakes are likely to occur and there may also be volcanic activity.
-The Earth's surface changes slowly over time, with mountains being eroded by weather, and new ones produced when the crust is forced upwards.
-2 (p.
+The Earth's surface changes slowly over time, with mountains being eroded by weather, and new ones produced when the crust is forced upwards. (p.
 24)